withastro/starlight/docs/src/content/docs/reference/frontmatter.md

 **type:** `boolean | string | { link?: string; label?: string }`

 Overrides the [global `pagination` option](/reference/configuration/#pagination).
-If a string is specified, the generated link text will be replaced and if an object is specified, both the link and the text will can be overridden.
+If a string is specified, the generated link text will be replaced and if an object is specified, both the link and the text will be overridden.

 ```md
 ---